Agile software development: Cross-functional team

+Daily stand-up

 Method tailoring

 In the literature, different terms refer to the notion of method adaptation, including 'method tailoring', 'method fragment adaptation' and 'situational method engineering'.
 Method tailoring is defined as:

 Situation-appropriateness should be considered as a distinguishing characteristic between agile methods and more plan-driven software development methods, with agile methods allowing product development teams to adapt working practices according to the needs of individual products.
 Potentially, most agile methods could be suitable for method tailoring, such as DSDM tailored in a CMM context. and XP tailored with the Rule Description Practices (RDP) technique.
 Not all agile proponents agree, however, with Schwaber noting "that is how we got into trouble in the first place, thinking that the problem was not having a perfect methodology.
 Efforts [should] center on the changes [needed] in the enterprise".
 Bas Vodde reinforced this viewpoint, suggesting that unlike traditional, large methodologies that require you to pick and choose elements, Scrum provides the basics on top of which you add additional elements to localize and contextualize its use.
 Practitioners seldom use system development methods, or agile methods specifically, by the book, often choosing to omit or tailor some of the practices of a method in order to create an in-house method.

 In practice, methods can be tailored using various tools.
 Generic process modeling languages such as Unified Modeling Language can be used to tailor software development methods.
 However, dedicated tools for method engineering such as the Essence Theory of Software Engineering of SEMAT also exist.